Ispmanager 6 lite, pro, host documentation

 Technical details for Nginx

-limit_req_zone $binary_remote_addr zone=<WWW-domain name>:<zone size> rate=<requests per second>r/s
+limit_req_zone $binary_remote_addr zone=<website name>:<zone size> rate=<number of requests per second>r/s

 Details